Hacking the system: How to beat your mates at Topgolf

 Sneaky Tip: Grab a bay that doesn’t sit directly in front of the Reds.
 Angled shots are much harder to hit than straight targets, so fluffed drives from Absolute Beginners won’t dribble into points zones.

-The fastest way to get better at Topgolf is to book a lesson.
-Get three for the price of 2 now.
+The fastest way to get better at Topgolf is to book a lesson - find options to suit everyone.